-- 9.3.1 The student shall submit the project work synopsis at the end of III semester for Phase-I of project evaluation.
-The Phase-I of project work shall be evaluated by Project Review Committee (PRC) at the end of the third semester for a maximum of 100 marks.
-Head of the Department (HOD) shall constitute a PRC comprising of senior faculty of the specialization, Guide and Head of the Department. - 9.3.2 The first phase of project work is to be carried out in IV semester for Phase -II of Project work.
-The student will be allowed to appear for final viva voce examination at the end of IV semester only if s/he has submitted s/he project work in the form of paper for presentation/ publication in a conference/journal and produce the proof of acceptance of the paper from the organizers / publishers. - 9.3.3 The student shall submit the project work in the form of dissertation at least four weeks ahead of the completion of the program.
-Head of the Department shall constitute an Internal Evaluation Committee (IEC) comprising of the Chairman BOS (PG), HOD and Guide.
+- 9.3.1 The student shall submit the Dissertation Work Review II project work at the end of III semester for evaluation.
+The Dissertation Work Review II shall be evaluated by Project Review Committee (PRC) at the end of the third semester for a maximum of 100 marks.
+Head of the Department (HOD) shall constitute a PRC comprising of senior faculty of the specialization, Supervisor / Guide and Head of the Department. - 9.3.2 The final phase of Dissertation Work Review III project work is to be carried out in IV semester.
+The student will be allowed to appear for final viva voce examination at the end of IV semester only if s/he has submitted s/he project work in the form of paper for presentation / publication in a conference / journal and produce the proof of acceptance of the paper from the organizers / publishers.

+9.3.3 The student shall submit the project work in the form of dissertation at least four weeks ahead of the completion of the program.
+Head of the Department shall constitute an Internal Evaluation Committee (IEC) comprising of the Chairman BOS (PG), HOD and Supervisor/Guide.
 As per convenes of all meeting for open pre-submission seminar evaluation of the student.
 If the open pre-submission seminar by a student is not satisfactory, another seminar shall be scheduled within two weeks.